xLightsSequencer/xLights/README.txt

    -- bug(gil)  Fix view combo drop-down not populating when no fseq file existed.
 Moved Initialize call
                  to make sure SequenceData object has been initialized first.
    -- bug(gil)  Models that are renamed or deleted will now be updated in all views.
-   -- bug (chrisD) Fixed popup error box when selecting models in LAYOUT -- enh(chrisD) New checkbox for channel overlap check in LAYOUT.
+   -- bug (cjd) Fixed popup error box when selecting models in LAYOUT -- enh(cjd) New checkbox for channel overlap check in LAYOUT.
-   -- enh(chrisD) in LAYOUT fixed flashing when selecting models -- bug(gil)  Presets will now populate correctly when switching to a new Show directory.
+   -- enh(cjd) in LAYOUT fixed flashing when selecting models -- bug(gil)  Presets will now populate correctly when switching to a new Show directory.
    -- bug(gil)  Presets created at top level will now show up when program is reopened.
    -- bug(chrisP) Fix export of Falcon .eseq Effects files